 Frequently Asked Questions

-A) About Financial Trading
+B) About Financial Trading

 Can trading generate money with no work?
-If so, why isn't anyone trading?
+If so, why isn't

 If 'work' means producing goods or services, trading can indeed generate income with no work - just as playing the lottery.
 Unfortunately the analogy doesn't end here.
 The human mind is not well suited for finding trade opportunities in price curves.
 Technical trading mostly depends on luck; skills or knowledge play a minor role.
 The risk of losing some or all invested capital is about 65% per year for any private trader, regardless of trading skills or experience.
 Employed professional traders achieve an average annual profit of about 3% above marke, by following rules and strict discipline.
 There is no 'hidden wisdom' that would make someone a better trader.